 Port-Orford-cedar and occasionally Pacific yew growing in close proximity to infected Port-Orford-cedar trees.

+Foliage discoloration provides the first external indicator of infection by P. lateralis.
 Crowns fade throughout the entire crown from yellow to bright red to light brown within several weeks when small trees are affected.
 Large trees fade more slowly over a period of 1 to 4 years.
 Wilting and withering of foliage usually accompanies fading.
 Trees lose all of their foliage within 2 to 3 years after they die.
 Infected areas typically have mixture of healthy and symptomatic trees in various stages of decline and death.
+Dead and dying trees are more abundant along streamcourses and drainage ditches and less abundant on upland convex slopes.

+One of the best diagnostic signs of P. lateralis may be found under the bark of wilted or yellow trees.
 As the fungus advances up the trunk, the inner bark and cambium of infected roots and lower boles develop a dark cinnamon color that ends in an abrupt interface with the creamy white of healthy inner bark.
 This coloration may extend as much as 2 to 5 feet aboveground just prior to tree death.
 After trees have been dead for several months, all of the inner bark tissues become brown and dry and the contrast is no longer apparent.

 Cedar bark beetles (Phloeosinus spp.) or their galleries are often present in trees infected or killed by Port-Orford-cedar root disease; however they also colonize Port-Orford-cedar trees stressed by other agents, especially drought.